 Stand-alone MPH students' home department is Population and Quantitative Health Sciences (formerly Epidemiology & Biostatistics) in the School of Medicine and MSM-HC home "department" is the Weatherhead School of Management.
 Dual-degree MSM-HC/MPH students will be home-based in the Weatherhead School of Management.
 The tuition rate per credit hour is slightly less in WSOM and the cost of a dual-degree is high, so this small break is offered to the students.
 Having WSOM as the student's "home" also reflects that for most of these dual-degree students, the MSM-H will be their primary program and management will ultimately be more of the defining influence in terms of their career.
 As such, WSOM recognizes that it will likely be the primary source of career advice for these students, though advisors from the MPH program will also play a key role.
-Dual-degree student's MPH Capstone committee should reflect the dual-degree status and have membership from at least one WSOM faculty or health management professional.
+Dual-degree students should meet with their advisors from both programs every semester.
+It also follows that each student's MPH Capstone committee should reflect the dual-degree status and have membership from at least one WSOM faculty or health management professional.